How To Play Carrom Game? | Rules, Fouls, Scoring, & Tips

 The carrom game is played on a polished square wooden board with the following pieces:-

-Carrom board game pieces-
+Carrom board game coins-

 - There are 9 white pieces and 9 black pieces.
 Each color is assigned to a player.
 These are smooth, wooden pieces.